Zhou Enlai: Education

+Life in Japan

 Following many of his classmates, Zhou went to Japan in July 1917 for further studies.
 During his two years in Japan, Zhou spent most of his time in the East Asian Higher Preparatory School, a language school for Chinese students.
 Zhou's studies were supported by his uncles, and apparently Nankai founder Yan Xiu as well, but their funds were limited; during this period, Japan suffered from severe inflation.
 Zhou originally planned to win one of the scholarships offered by the Chinese government; these scholarships, however, required Chinese students to pass entrance examinations in Japanese universities.
-Zhou took entrance examinations for at least two schools but failed to gain admission.
+Zhou took entrance examinations for at least two schools but failed to gain admission; although not unexpected, given his struggles with the local language, these failures disappointed him deeply.
 Zhou's reported anxieties were compounded by the death of his uncle, Zhou Yikui, his inability to master Japanese, and the acute Japanese cultural chauvinism that discriminated against Chinese.
 By the time that Zhou returned to China in the spring of 1919, he had become deeply disenchanted with Japanese culture, rejecting the idea that the Japanese political model was relevant to China and disdaining the values of elitism and militarism that he observed.
+In his diary, he wrote:

+In my opinion, militarism in the 20th century absolutely should not continuously be in existence.
+In the past, I had thought that it was militarism and elitism that might save China.
+Now I have realized that this is completely wrong!

-Zhou's diaries and letters from his time in Tokyo show a deep interest in politics and current events, in particular, the Russian Revolution of 1917 and the Bolsheviks' new policies.
-He began to read avidly Chen Duxiu's progressive and left-leaning magazine, New Youth.
-He read early Japanese works on Marx, and it has been claimed that he even attended Kawakami Hajime's lectures at Kyoto University.
+Zhou's diaries and letters from his time in Tokyo show an interest in current global politics and events: the Russian Revolution of 1917 and the Bolsheviks' new policies answered his quest for radical and novel ideas.
+He was also invested in local Japanese issues, such as the rice riots that took place in 1918.
+He avidly read Chen Duxiu's progressive and left-leaning magazine, New Youth. as well as early Japanese works on Marx, and it has been claimed that he even attended Kawakami Hajime's lectures at Kyoto University (although this is now considered unlikely).
 Kawakami was an important figure in the early history of Japanese Marxism, and his translations and articles influenced a generation of Chinese communists.
-However, it now seems unlikely that Zhou met him or heard any of his lectures.
-Zhou's diaries also show his interest in Chinese student protests in opposition to the Sino-Japanese Joint Defense Agreement in May 1918, but he did not actively participate in them or return to China as part of the "Returning Home Movement".
-His active role in political movements began after his return to China.
+Among the texts he read during that time were Kawakami's Tale of Poverty, Kōtoku Shūsui's Quintessence of Socialism, and American journalist John Reed's account of the October revolution, Ten Days That Shook the World.
+Zhou's diaries also show his interest in Chinese student protests in opposition to the Sino-Japanese Joint Defense Agreement in May 1918, though he did not actively participate in them or head back to China as part of the "Returning Home Movement".
+His active role in political movements only began following his return to China, which finally took place when, in March 1918, he discovered that Nankai University was set to open in Tianjin that year.
+Before his departure, he visited Arashiyama in Kyoto along with other former Nankai students.